What Is Decred?

 The mining is straightforward and works like Bitcoin with processors competing to find a nonce that lowers the hash below the difficulty threshold.

 The proof of stake system is open to anyone who owns DCR.
 Using your DCR, you can choose to buy tickets that allow you to participate in the proof of stake system.
-Your ticket will need to be mined as part of a block, and since each block can only contain 20 tickets, you may have to wait for your ticket to be mined (or pay a fee to have your ticket mined earlier).
+A miner will have to include your ticket as part of a block, and since each block can only contain 20 tickets, you may have to wait (or pay a fee to include it earlier).
 Once mined, your ticket will be considered “immature” and held outside of the lottery pool until 256 blocks (about 20 hours) have passed.

 After that, your ticket enters the pool and you wait for it to be chosen.
 Decred is designed so you have a 50% chance of being chosen within 28 days and a 99.5% chance of being chosen before your ticket expires (around 4 months).
 Once chosen, you’ll help validate a block, and you’ll receive the price of the ticket plus a staking reward for participating.

 The staking process encourages longer-term investment in the Decred project because your DCR will be in the system tied up for a few weeks while you’re staking.
 Luckily, contrary to other proof of stake systems, you won’t need to keep your computer on for the whole time your ticket is in the pool.
 Instead, you can join a staking pool that will vote on your behalf should your ticket be chosen and return the dividend to you.

 Using a combination of mining and staking means everyone gets a vote when it comes to improvement proposals and forks in the Decred blockchain.
 Anyone can submit a proposal for improvement, and that proposal will pass through the Decred Assembly first, a group of Decred users who have been vetted and voted into the council.